-France-based Imerys Talc America, the now-bankrupt supplier of talc for Johnson & Johnson’s iconic Johnson’s Baby Powder, is selling its North American Talc subsidiaries to Toronto, Ontario-based Magris Resources — a direct result of being implicated along with Johnson & Johnson in tens of thousands of talc lawsuits alleging Johnson & Johnson’s talcum powder products were contaminated with asbestos, a known carcinogen, and other impurities, and caused people to develop ovarian cancer and mesothelioma, a rare form of cancer caused by asbestos exposure.
+France-based Imerys Talc America, the now-bankrupt supplier of talc for Johnson & Johnson’s iconic Johnson’s Baby Powder, is selling its North American Talc subsidiaries to Toronto, Ontario-based Magris Resources — a direct result of being implicated along with Johnson & Johnson in tens of thousands of talcum powder lawsuits alleging Johnson & Johnson’s talcum powder products were contaminated with asbestos, a known carcinogen, and other impurities, and caused people to develop ovarian cancer and mesothelioma, a rare form of cancer caused by asbestos exposure.

 Bogged down by the talc litigation, Imerys filed for Chapter 11 bankruptcy in early 2019 and proposed to establish a fund to cover current and future talc lawsuits.